 While it’s true that you won’t go to prison for years if convicted of a misdemeanor, the crime will still show up your permanent record, and could affect your ability to secure housing or employment in the future, as well as other opportunities.
 Further, even 30 days in jail can be a terrible experience, and nobody wants to have to pay a fine, regardless of how small it may be.

 If you are facing felony or misdemeanor charges, you should work with an experienced attorney.
 An attorney will protect you from the worst of consequences by building your defense and working hard on your behalf.

 At the law offices of The VanNoy Firm, we have the Dayton criminal defense attorneys with the skill set and experience you’re looking for.
 When you’re charged with a crime, we will be by your side to advocate for you.
-For your free consultation, please call our law offices today or send us a message using the contact form on our website.
+For a consultation, please call our law offices today or send us a message using the contact form on our website.

 Make a consultation with our expert team to solve your problems.

 Fill out the form below to schedule a consultation.